Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: SOME TESTS FOR THE REFRACTION-BASED THEORY

-Early sun-rise and late sun-set than the actual-happenings (by about 3 minutes) are the well known \& established facts \cite{ref22}, which are known to occur due to refraction-based bending of light in the earth's atmosphere.
+Early sun-rise and late sun-set than the actual-happenings (say, by about 3 minutes) are the well known \& established facts \cite{ref34}, which are known to occur due to refraction-based bending of light in the earth's atmosphere.
 But general-relativity based gravitational-bending of star-light near Sun is considered to be different, based on phenomenon of space-time curvature.
 Though the proposed refraction-based theory in the present-paper seems to has more in-common than generally realized, but the `physics' is different.
 Some possible litmus-tests are proposed, as follows, to test/verify the herein proposed refraction-based theory for terrestrial \& cosmological phenomena.
-Not much details, however, for the experimental schemes for the proposed tests have been provided; but the ideas \& the salient features behind the tests have been clearly indicated.\\\\(1) General-relativity based gravitational-bending of light is frequency - independent whereas the refraction-based bending is quite obviously frequency-dependent.
+Not much details, however, for the experimental schemes for the proposed tests have been provided; but the ideas \& the salient features behind the tests have been clearly indicated.\\

+(1) General-relativity based gravitational-bending of light is frequency-independent whereas the refraction-based bending is quite obviously frequency-dependent.
 For example: it is well known that in the VIBGYOR-spectrum, the higher-frequency blue-light bends more than the lower-frequency red-light.
-The frequency- dependant bending of light near a star, though may be small, if really found in terrestrial/cosmological observations, will establish the truth of refraction-based theory.
-Also, it is expected that there would be more bending of the high-frequency X-ray than the low-frequency radio-signals existing within the wide-spectrum of the star-light.\\\\(2) If the gravitational-lensing is a result of refraction-based theory which is frequency-dependent, the sky therefore should be more colorful in view of chromatic - aberration in the images, which may possibly be noticed/observed.\\\\(3) As explained in the section-5 of this paper, it is explained that the red/blue shift is in fact due to the fact that light-speed in denser-medium is less than that in rarer-medium.
-It is well known that the frequency of the incident light remains the same during refraction, hence any blue/red shift is in-fact due to corresponding change of wavelength $(\lambda = \frac{c}{\nu})$.
-With some specially designed experiment, it could possibly be found that, say, blue-shift is `not due to real-increase in frequency but due to real-decrease of wavelength' of light in the medium wherein light-speed is lesser.\\\\(4) If we fabricate a sphere of radius $2R$ in such a way, that it has a dark-black light-absorbing inner-core of radius R surrounded by a glass-like material of $\mu \geq 2$ of thickness R all around; the whole sphere would appear black (light would be entrapped in it, as explained in section-4).
-This would make a sort of black-hole type object which could be held in hand (of course without any danger!).
-Diamond has $\mu > 2$, but it seems costly \& impracticable to use diamond for it.
-Is there any other such glass-like material $(\mu \geq 2)$ which could be affordable \& practicable to be used to construct such toy type mini black-hole?
+The frequency- dependent bending of light near a star, though may be small, if really found in terrestrial/cosmological observations, will establish the truth of refraction-based theory.
+Also, it is expected that there would be more bending of the high-frequency X-ray than the low-frequency radio-signals existing within the wide-spectrum of the star-light.\\